 - Unwillingness to follow The Good Dog Foundation training schedule

-- Unwillingness to follow policies of facilities
+- Unwillingness to follow policies of our partner facilities